Skip to Content

 Use these simple packaging ideas for Christmas, birthdays, housewarmings, and more.

 The ever present cookie tin is a classic for a reason.
-A tin is an easy way to put cookies of different types together easily.
+A tin is a great way to put cookies of different types together easily.

 Look for frugal tins at thrift stores and yard sales.
-Simply give the a thorough cleaning before filling.
+Simply give them a thorough cleaning before filling.

 There is absolutely nothing wrong with filling an entire tin with one type of cookie.
-This is a great idea for giving someone you know their very favorite type of cookie in large amounts.
+This is a great idea for giving someone their very favorite type of cookie in large amounts.

 If you want to give a variety of cookies, tins are great ways to do that as well.
 Layer cookies in tins by simply stacking them on top of each other in neat rows.

-Fill empty spaces in the cookie with dried fruits, nuts, or hard candies to give the tin a decorative and more edible touch.
+Fill empty spaces in the cookie tin with dried fruits, nuts, or hard candies to give the tin a decorative and more edible touch.
+This is an easy way to make a simple tin of cookie more festive for the holiday season.

 The Gift Basket

-Give loved ones a variety of cookies and other bits by combining everything into a gift basket or box.
+Give loved ones their favorite cookies and other bits by combining everything into a gift basket or box.

 Combine pumpkin cookies with coffee, a travel mug, and pumpkin pie spice for the pumpkin spice latte fan in your life.